 My mother/sibling/friend/relative is HIV-positive.
 Will I be able to pay for their policy?

 Yes, as long as this person is aware that you want to pay the policy on their behalf, and they are comfortable with speaking to us directly.

 Why does AllLife only cover people with HIV?

 We also cover people living with Diabetes.
-We have chosen to be a specialist provider of life insurance to these two client groups that traditionally were declined or found it very difficult to access life insurance.
+We have chosen to be a specialist provider of life insurance to these two client groups.
+These client groups were traditionally declined for, or found it very difficult to access, life insurance.

 Where did you get my contact number from?

 AllLife utilises many marketing channels and third-party service providers who are specialists in advertising across direct marketing channels on our behalf.
 Examples of such mass advertising are SMS, email, and voice messaging that allow people to opt-in, to receive further contact from us.
 We do not have databases of your personal information and, at all times, adhere to strict Direct Marketing protocols and the POPI Act.